 As described in the accounting policies, provisions are measured at management's best estimate of the expenditure required to settle the obligation at the end of the reporting period.
-These estimates are made taking into account a range of possible outcomes and will vary as further information is obtained.
+These estimates are made taking into account a range of possible outcomes and will vary as further information is obtained, see note 14 for further details.